 Time Zones in Spain

-View current time across Spain, check CET/CEST offsets and DST dates, and convert Spanish time to any timezone worldwide.
+View Spain’s current time zones, exact DST change dates, and convert local time in Madrid and across Spain to any timezone.

 Spain Time Zones Overview

-Use the visual time grid and hour-by-hour tables to compare Spain with any other timezone.
-Export meetings with ICS download or add them to Google Calendar and Gmail.
+Use the visual hour-by-hour grid to compare Spain time with any other timezone, then export meetings with ICS download, Google Calendar, or Gmail.

-Spain observes daylight saving time, typically starting on the last Sunday in March and ending on the last Sunday in October.
-DST changes and historical timezone updates are tracked automatically using the IANA timezone database.
+Spain observes daylight saving time, typically switching on the last Sunday in March and October.
+Times update automatically using the IANA timezone database and historical rule changes.

 How to Check Time in Spain